rgreenblatt/cs1690_handout/mthreads.md

 --------------

 Conceptually, the reaper in *mthreads* serves the same purpose it did in `uthreads`.
-However, because the reaper can now run in parrallel with other `uthread`s, we must be sure that it doesn't clean up resources associated with a thread that has just called `uthread_exit` before that thread has switched away from it's context and is no longer calling functions on that context's stack.
-For this reason, before the reaper calls `uthread_destroy`, it must first attempt to lock the exited thread's *ut\_pmut* mutex to be sure that it is no longer using it's context.
-It is up to you to implement your `uthread` API so that the reaper can safely do it's job.
+However, because the reaper can now run in parallel with other `uthread`s, we must be sure that it doesn't clean up resources associated with a thread that has just called `uthread_exit` before that thread has switched away from its context and is no longer calling functions on that context's stack.
+For this reason, before the reaper calls `uthread_destroy`, it must first attempt to lock the exited thread's *ut\_pmut* mutex to be sure that it is no longer using its context.
+It is up to you to implement your `uthread` API so that the reaper can safely do its job.

 Compiling and Testing
 =====================